How to Conduct Customer Experience Analytics [+ Best Tools]

 - Segment customers to find your power users and ones who are about to churn (with a low engagement score or stalled users).

-- Create NPS surveys and follow-up questions to measure customer loyalty as well as identify detractors and reach out to them.
+- Create surveys (like NPS or CES) and follow-up questions to measure customer satisfaction as well as analyze feedback data.

 All of these things can be done code-free.